Dual Prototypes for Adaptive Pre-Trained Model in Class-Incremental Learning: Conclusion

 \section{Conclusion}

 In real-world applications, we expect machine learning models to learn from streaming data without forgetting.
-This paper proposes the dual prototype network with task-wise adaption (DPTA) for pre-trained model-based class-incremental learning.
-We train task-wise adapters for PTM using the center-adapt loss, to make the representation extracted by PTM more class discriminative.
-The appropriate adapters for each test sample are selected through raw prototypes, and a better prediction is made through task-wise augmented prototypes.
-Various experiments have proven DPTA’s excellent performance.
-However, the accuracy of DPTA is still far from its upper bound.
-Our future work will focus on improving the $K$-class classification accuracy using augmented prototypes. {
+This work introduces DPTA, a dual-prototype framework with task-wise adaptation for PTM-based CIL.
+Task-specific adapters are trained with a center-adapt loss to produce more discriminative representations.
+During inference, raw prototypes identify suitable adapters for each test sample, and task-wise augmented prototypes further refine prediction.
+Extensive experiments verify the effectiveness of DPTA.
+Nevertheless, DPTA depends on intrinsic inter-task distribution differences; its performance lags behind state-of-the-art methods on low-resolution datasets such as CIFAR-100.
+Future work will explore improved training objectives that enhance intra-class compactness and inter-class separability.